 Each state compiles a list of exempt assets based on federal guidelines.
 Typically, this list includes items like the family home, prepaid burial plots, one automobile, and term life insurance.

-Consult an experienced elder law attorney for more information on ways to shelter countable assets.
+Consult an elder law attorney for additional information on ways to shelter countable assets.

 Irrevocable trusts help preserve assets for your loved ones

-One of the reasons you don’t want to liquidate all of your assets to cover your own nursing home care is because you want to assist your loved ones financially even after you’re gone.
+One of the reasons you do not want to liquidate all of your assets to cover your own nursing home care is because you want to assist your loved ones financially even after you are dead.

 By naming a proper beneficiary, the principal deposited into the trust is sheltered from the state and preserved for your heirs.